 Would you like to learn more about my research?

 We still have only a limited understanding of Data Mining & Machine Learning.
 Answering questions about this is essential for understanding the transhumanistic role & sociological (but also biological and ecological) conditions it plays on the scientific processes, and for developing tools to further explore this research avenue with more sensitive measurements and improved data collection.

 The Visibility Tool

 3D descriptions and predictions

-Building upon work done by my colleagues, I have developed a powerful tool for use in the identification and characterization of the aging processes in my statistical model.
-A major advantage of this visibility tool is its improved gender sensitivity by data analysis, which allows it to detect dynamic changes in response to sociological questions.
+Building upon work done by my colleagues at the Department of Sociology, through the big influence of Intergenerationality, the University of Göttingen & Applied Statistics, and Open Source/ Open Access Movement, I have constellated a powerful tool for use in the visual identification and characterization of the aging processes for different subpopulations.
+A major advantage of this visibility tool is its improved gender sensitivity by data analysis, which allows us to detect dynamic changes in response to sociological questions.